project-anomalia/anomalia/README.md

     a := anomalia.NewTimeSeriesFromCSV("testdata/co2.csv")
     b := anomalia.NewTimeSeriesFromCSV("testdata/airline-passengers.csv")

-    // If the time series data points do not follow a certain distribution
+    // If the time series data points do not follow a certain distribution,
     // we use the Spearman correlator.
-    coefficient := anomalia.NewCorrelator().WithTimeSeries(a, b).
+    coefficient := anomalia.NewCorrelator(a, b).CorrelationMethod(anomalia.SpearmanRank, nil).Run()
-    	WithMethod(anomalia.SpearmanRank, nil).
-    	Run()

     // If the coefficient is above a certain threshold (0.7 for example), we consider
     // the time series correlated.